Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Introduction

-Unlike alternating projections between convex sets, the theoretical results for alternating projections between nonconvex sets are limited.
-Tropp et al.~\cite{tropp2005designing} have applied the theorem of Meyer \cite{meyer1976sufficient} to obtain subsequence convergence results for alternating projections when utilized for a class of nonconvex sets onto which the orthogonal projection is unique.
+Unlike alternating projection between convex sets, the theoretical results for alternating projection method with nonconvex sets are limited.
+Tropp et al.~\cite{tropp2005designing} have applied the theorem of Meyer \cite{meyer1976sufficient} to obtain subsequence convergence results for alternating projection method when utilized for a class of nonconvex sets onto which the orthogonal projection is unique.
 Certain properties of the nonconvex sets have been imposed to obtain stronger convergence results.
 Lewis et al. \cite{lewis2009local} utilized the notion of regularity of the intersection between the two sets.
 In particular, if the two sets have linear regular intersection and at least one set is super-regular at a common point in the intersection area, the alternating projection algorithm is proved to converge to this common point at a linear rate provided that the algorithm is initialized at a point that is close enough to this common point \cite{lewis2009local}.
-Recently, Drusvyatskiy et al. \cite{drusvyatskiy2015transversality} proved that if the two sets intersect transversally at a common point and \Cref{alg:APM} starts with a point close enough to this common point, then the alternating projection algorithm converges linearly to this common point without the assumption that one set is super-regular at the common point.
+Recently, Drusvyatskiy et al. \cite{drusvyatskiy2015transversality} proved that if the two sets intersect transversally at a common point and \Cref{alg:APM} starts with a point close enough to this common point, then the alternating projection algorithm converges linearly to this common point without the assumption that one set is super-regular at the common point. {Noll et al. \cite{noll2016local} proved convergence of alternating projection method if the two sets intersect each other and one of the sets is H\"{o}lder regular with respect to the other.
+They also provided convergence rate based on the component of H\"{o}lder regularity.
+One common assumption in \cite{lewis2009local,drusvyatskiy2015transversality,noll2016local} is that the two nonconvex sets $\setX, \setY$ intersect with each other, i.e., $\setX\cap\setY \neq \emptyset$. }